 Knowledge of how to dress fashionably.

 An imaginary police force that ensures that people dress according to fashion.

-These are many prominent patterns which are very popular like animal prints african prints . check out the post on the 55 popular fabric patterns you will usually find
+These are prominent fabric patterns which are very popular like animal prints African prints. check out the post on the 55 popular fabric patterns you will usually find on fabric surfaces.